Curlew sandpiper

-Taxonomy
+Taxonomy and etymology

-The curlew sandpiper was formally described in 1763 by the Danish author Erik Pontoppidan under the binomial name Tringa ferrugineus.
-It is now placed with 23 other sandpipers in the genus Calidris that was introduced in 1804 by the German naturalist Blasius Merrem.
-The genus name is from Ancient Greek kalidris or skalidris, a term used by Aristotle for some grey-coloured waterside birds.
-The specific ferruginea is from Latin ferrugo, ferruginis, "iron rust" referring to its colour in breeding plumage.
-The curlew sandpiper is treated as monotypic: no subspecies are recognised.
-Within the genus Calidris the curlew sandpiper is most closely related to the stilt sandpiper (Calidris himantopus).

-This species occasionally hybridises with the sharp-tailed sandpiper and the pectoral sandpiper, producing the presumed "species" called Cooper's sandpiper ("Calidris × cooperi") and Cox's sandpiper ("Calidris × paramelanotos"), respectively.
+The curlew sandpiper was formally described in 1763 by the Danish ornithologist Erik Pontoppidan under the binomial name Tringa ferrugineus, later designated Tringa ferruginea by Morten Thrane Brünnich in 1764.
+Historically, it was often placed in the genus Tringa along with other small sandpipers; in 1816, Louis Pierre Vieillot even considered it the type species of that genus.
+It was later moved to the genus Calidris.
+The genus name is from Ancient Greek kalidris or skalidris, a term used by Aristotle for some grey waterside birds.
+The specific epithet ferruginea is from Latin ferrugo, ferruginis, "iron rust", referring to the bird's colour in breeding plumage.
+The curlew sandpiper has no recognised subspecies.
+Within the genus Calidris, the curlew sandpiper is most closely related to the stilt sandpiper; together, they form part of a small clade that also includes the spoon-billed sandpiper, Temminck's stint, red-necked stint, and long-toed stint.
+The curlew sandpiper occasionally hybridises with sharp-tailed and pectoral sandpipers, producing the hybrids Cooper's sandpiper and Cox's sandpiper, respectively.
+Hybrids with the dunlin and white-rumped sandpiper have also been observed, though they are rare.